Stephanie Husman interned with LitLabs and mentored students learning about applied humanities.

 Public and Applied Humanities is filled with amazing people that can support you in many ways and I’m excited to continue my journey with PAH.
 During the summer and into fall semester, I will be supporting Professor Barrios in an undergraduate research project with LitLabs Fellows.
 LitLabs Fellow centers around the study of literature and urban spaces in order to create socially engaged humanities courses, events, and initiatives.
-I will also continue to be a TA for Professor Barrios PAH 200 course in the fall.
+I will also continue to be a TA for Professor Barrios in the fall.

 What advice do you have for other students as they begin their internship?